Canadian horse: History

-The Canadian Horse descended from the French stock Louis XIV sent to Canada in the late 17th century.
+The Canadian Horse descended from the French stock which Louis XIV sent to Canada in the late 17th century.
 The initial shipment, in 1665, consisted of two stallions and twenty mares from the Royal Stables in Normandy and Brittany, the centre of French horse breeding.
 Only 12 of the 20 mares survived the trip.
 Two more shipments followed, one in 1667 of 14 horses (mostly mares, but with at least one stallion), and one in 1670 of 11 mares and a stallion.
 The shipments included a mix of draft horses and light horses, the latter of which included both pacing and trotting horses.
 The exact origins of all the horses are unknown, although the shipments probably included Bretons, Normans, Arabians, Andalusians and Barbs.

 The horses were leased to gentleman farmers or religious orders for money or in exchange for a foal, and they remained the property of the king for three years.
 Despite poor conditions and hard work, the horses thrived in Canada, and were given nicknames that included "the little iron horse" and "the horse of steel".
 Population numbers rose quickly from the early stock, with 148 horses by 1679, 218 horses by 1688, 684 by 1698, and by 1709, enough that the government limited farmers to owning two horses and a foal, with additional horses to be slaughtered, although this law was a failure in terms of enforcement.
 During the 1700s, the "French Canadian Horse" spread through what is now eastern Michigan and Illinois in the United States, and lived a generally feral existence, with many escaping human control completely.
 In 1798, a horse with characteristics similar to the Canadian is reported to have appeared spontaneously in Massachusetts and given to one Justin Morgan, giving rise to the Morgan breed.
 But this specimen may have actually been born 7 miles from the Canadian Border in Vermont, which has always fed suspicions that it was in fact a Canadian horse.
 During the Expulsion of the Acadians in the mid-18th century, the English seized the livestock of the Acadians, including horses.
 Some of these animals were transported to Sable Island, where their descendants became the Sable Island horse.
 In the late 18th century, imported horses from the US and the British Isles were crossbred with existing Canadian stock.
 By the 19th century, they were found performing light draft work, as well as riding and driving duties.
 Cornelius Krieghoff, a 19th-century Canadian painter, was known for his works featuring the Canadian horse, who he usually showed in association with the French habitants, as opposed to the English settlers in the area.
 His paintings generally portrayed the Canadian horse in a utilitarian, workhorse role, often in winter scenes.